kinzamalik/Rust-02/README.md

-# Rust for Blockchain Developmen
+# Rust for Blockchain Development

 ## 🚀 Introduction
-This repository documents my journey in learning [Rust](w) for blockchain development, specifically for blvkvhsin.
+This repository documents my journey in learning [Rust](w) for blockchain development, specifically for blockchain.
 Rust's memory safety, performance, and concurrency make it an excellent choice for building secure and efficient blockchain applications.

 ## 📌 Goals
 - Master Rust fundamentals (ownership, borrowing, lifetimes)